Eshetu21/ossp/README.md

 # Hate Speech Detector (using ML)

 The Hate Speech Detector is an open source web app that identifies and classifies text as toxic or non-toxic.
-The application includes a preprocessing pipeline, a machine learning model, a FastAPI backend, and a Next.js frontend.
+The application includes a preprocessing pipeline, a machine learning model, a FastAPI backend, and Next.js frontend.

 ## Table of Contents
 - [Features](#features)